Augustine Schulte: Education and service in Rome

 Unfortunately, however, the appointment of a new rector came as a shock to Schulte.
 He had been assured by Cardinal Gibbons at the beginning of his service: "You will in all probability, continue to act as Rector, and every day will be removing the youth, the only objection which exists against you."
 That promise, however, proved imprudent.
 He would later lament to Gibbons concerning his departure: "It is possibly providential, at least I should view it as such, but your Grace, knowing my love and affection for the College, will easily understand that it was by no means very agreeable."

 Later life

 After leaving Rome in June 1885, Schulte was named professor of liturgy, Latin, and French at his alma mater, St. Charles Borromeo Seminary in Overbrook.
 He began that assignment on September 8, 1885.
 He served as master of discipline there from September 1886 until February 1898, and in addition to that responsibility, bursar of the seminary from 1886 to 1908.
-On November 10, 1885 he enrolled as a charter member of the North American College's alumni association.
+On November 10, 1885, he enrolled as a charter member of the North American College's alumni association.

-Schulte was incapacitated by illness from 1927 onwards, and died at the age of 81 on May 23, 1937 while still in residence at St. Charles Borromeo Seminary, which today is located in Lower Merion Township, Pennsylvania.
+Schulte was incapacitated by illness from 1927 onwards, and died on May 23, 1937, aged 81, in Philadelphia, while still in residence at St. Charles Borromeo Seminary, which is located in Lower Merion Township, Pennsylvania.